-The Greenfield Library was established in 1952 in the town hall in Greenfield, moving to a new building in 1987.
-(The previous library in Greenfield was started by WCTU in 1902, and contained 258 volumes.)
+The Greenfield Branch Library was established in 1952 in the town hall in Greenfield, moving to a new building in 1987.
+(The previous library in Greenfield was started by WCTU in 1902 and contained 258 volumes.)

 In May of 2001, the former Jefferson Street Station restaurant (previously Frisch's) was purchased to be renovated and used as part of a new library building.

-In May of 2003 the Greenfield Library moved into their new building at 1125 Jefferson Street.
+In May of 2003 the Greenfield Branch Library moved into their new building at 1125 Jefferson Street.

 The library moved to the back of the Srofe building in the mid-forties and to the Leesburg City Building in 1950.
-In 1963 Highland County District Library designated Leesburg Library a branch.
+In 1963, Highland County District Library designated Leesburg Library a branch location.

-Until May of 200 the library was housed in a store front at 20 East Main Street.
-In May of 2000 the library moved to a new building at 240 East Main Street.
+Until May of 2000 the library was housed in a store front at 20 East Main Street.
+At that time, the library moved to a new building at 240 East Main Street.

-The Lynchburg Library was established previous to 2952 by the "Friday Club" and was housed in an old coal building on railroad property.In 1952 the Lynchburg Library became a branch of the Highland County District Library system.
+The Lynchburg Branch Library was established previous to 1952 by the "Friday Club" and was housed in an old coal building on railroad property; that same year, it became a branch of the Highland County District Library.

 The library was housed for several years in a small building on Main Street until 1996.
 The new building is at the corner of Main and Pearl Streets.

-- 1992 - The new addition is added to the Hillsboro Library
+- 1992 - The new addition is added to the Hillsboro Public Library.

-- 1997 - The Ohio Public Library Information Network PCs allow public access to the Internet and library databases from public computers at each branch
+- 1997 - The Ohio Public Library Information Network PCs allow public access to the Internet and library databases.

-- 2001 - Highland County joins the SEO shared catalog system, giving users web access to the Highland County catalog and the ability to place holds on items to be loaned from other SEO libraries across the state
+- 2001 - Highland County joins the Serving Every Ohioan (SEO) Consortium, sharing a catalog system, giving users web access to the Highland County catalog and the ability to place holds on many more items.

-- 2004 - Highland County begins checking out eBooks online.
+- 2004 - Highland County begins checking out eBooks.